Brodo, broth, stock.

 - Fill with cold water to cover and bring to the boil.

-- Once boiling — lower the heat and simmer for a minimum of 4 hours.
-Longer if you have time — 8 to 12 hours gets a good stock.
+- Once boiling — lower the heat and simmer for 4-6 hours.
+Longer if you have time.

-- To get all minerals and nutrients from the bones its best to cook for 12 hours. (the apple cider vinegar also helps to extract the minerals from the bones)
+- To get all minerals and nutrients from the bones cook for 12 hours. (the apple cider vinegar also helps to extract the minerals from the bones)

 - If there is a scum on top, scoop it off and throw away.